Jaseci-Labs/jaseci/support/guide/jac_language_guide/traversing_a_graph.md

     node_type{
         take [some filter] else {

-            // some additional logic if edge of filter not found }
+            # some additional logic if edge of filter not found
         }
     }
+}

-//traverse to friend edge, else print 'no friends found'
+# traverse to friend edge, else print 'no friends found'

 walker testWalker2{
     person{